suculent/thinx-device-api/README.md

 * Provides control to a build server that pushes new firmware versions to client applications (FCM push) and devices (MQTT).

 * Provides HTTP-to-HTTPS proxy to secure legacy IoT devices that are not capable of TLS and/or AES-level encryption.

+* Allows transfer of device ownership (e.g. for pre-configured devices).

 ## Future roadmap

 * Custom firmware builder for MongooseOS, NodeMCU and Micropython (allow module selection, add THiNX as an OS-level library)

+* Transfer device to another owner along with sources/firmware.

 ## Supported IoT Platforms